Raanta stops 25 shots in Coyotes’ 2-1 win over Islanders

+The modest two-game winning streak is the Coyotes’ first since Dec.
+31-Jan.
+7 and moves them into a tie for the final Western Conference playoff spot.

+“We were struggling for a little bit there — all teams struggle throughout the year — and we just wanted to put an end to it,” Garland said.
+“We played the style we want in other games, too, but just didn’t get the results.
+It’s nice to get the results.”

-The Islanders got off to a shaky start on their four-game Western Conference trip, getting shut out by Nashville and Vegas.
+The Islanders got off to a shaky start on their four-game Western Conference trip, getting shut out by Nashville and Vegas after scoring 10 combined goals the previous two games.

 New York failed on numerous good chances against the Coyotes before Anthony Beauviller scored the Islanders’ first goal in 166 minutes in the third period.
 Semyon Varlamov stopped 30 shots.